WortheyWebDev/eventide/README.md

 A promotional site for a fictional video game called Eventide.
 Designed in Figma and developed with HTML, CSS, JavaScript, and the Animate on Scroll library.

 ## Features
-- **Thematic Visuals and Animations:** A dark theme coupled with videos and partical animations to fit the game's dark tone.
+- **Thematic Visuals and Animations:** A dark theme coupled with videos and particle animations to fit the game's dark tone.
 - **Media Gallery:** Features a media gallery created with the Lightbox 2 library.
 - **Responsive Design:** Adjusts and reorganizes content and navigation to facilitate smaller screen sizes.